Who is Doug Jones, Democratic Alabama hopeful?

 Jones was also involved in the prosecution of Eric Rudolph, whose 1998 attack on a Birmingham abortion clinic killed an off-duty police officer.
 Rudolph was sentenced in 2005, after Jones left office.

-Referencing his time going after the KKK, Jones wrote a Huffington Post op-ed earlier this month, saying that he does not want to let history repeat itself.
+Referencing his time going after the KKK, Jones wrote a Huffington Post op-ed in September, saying that he does not want to let history repeat itself.

 "Sadly, the pattern of violence as a response to hope has reasserted itself," he wrote.
 "We saw it in the Charleston church massacre in 2015.
 We saw it on display in Charlottesville this past August.
 We've seen it in the attacks on mosques and synagogues, and against the LGBT community.
 We see it in the hostility toward the Latino community.
 We cannot sweep this violence under the rug.
 We must address the forces that lead to it and prosecute those who perpetrate such acts," Jones wrote.

-Jones won the Democratic primary in August, defeating seven other candidates and taking home 63.6% of the vote, 44.6% more than the closest challenger, Robert Kennedy Jr.
+Jones won the Democratic primary in August, defeating seven other candidates and taking home 63.6% of the vote.

-During the Democratic primary, Jones received the endorsement of former Vice President Joe Biden.

-"I have seen Doug Jones' dedication to civil rights and social justice.
-From his time as US attorney prosecuting the 16th Street Baptist Church bombers to his private life as an advocate for social justice and economic empowerment, Doug Jones is a proven leader in which we can place our trust.
-Doug Jones will make a great US senator," Biden said in a press release during the primary.

-Biden is also heading to Alabama on October 3 to campaign with Jones before the general election on December 12.

-Moore, the former Alabama chief justice who beat President Donald Trump-backed candidate Sen. Luther Strange in the primary Tuesday night, is known for being anti-establishment.
+Moore, the former Alabama chief justice who beat President Donald Trump-backed candidate Sen. Luther Strange in the primary in September, is known for being anti-establishment.
 Former Trump aides Steve Bannon and Sebastian Gorka stumped for him in the days leading up to the runoff, and right-wing favorite Sarah Palin also joined him on the campaign trail.

-National Democrats are hoping that putting money and energy behind Jones can push him to the top over Moore, who was removed from his previous post in the state's high court twice for defying federal orders on religious grounds.

-"Doug Jones is a man of character and integrity who is unafraid to stand up for what's right and has a proven record of independence that will serve Alabama families in the US Senate," Democratic Senatorial Campaign Committee Chairman Chris Van Hollen wrote in a statement Tuesday night after Moore beat Strange.